Back

 And suddenly the market is catching up.
 “Ten years ago, a lot of exciting lab-driven pilots were happening, but it was still pretty clear that this was experimental,” Starikova says.
 “In the last three to four years, that has changed drastically, and a mix of universities picking up the topic, investment coming into the space, and a new breed of designers and scientists has really accelerated the trend.”

-Here is the full list of new-materials startups that will be showcasing at THE HEAT on September 20:
+Here is the full list of new-materials startups that showcased at THE HEAT on September 20 2024:

 Ottan develops bio-based building materials upcycled from food and agricultural waste.